Gloucester County Institute of Technology: Athletics

 GCIT has an Olympic-size swimming pool and a fitness room with free weights and treadmills, which were completed as part of a $9.9 million expansion project approved in 1993.
 The pool is used for practice by 13 members of the Tri-County Conference and a USA Swimming team.
+The pool hosted the 2014 Big East Conference Swimming & Diving Championships.
 GCIT currently allows the public to use the pool and fitness rooms at set times for set fees.
 Students gain free, unlimited access to these facilities.

 GCIT currently offers many sports but does not have its own football team, which is common in vocational schools.
 Currently, students who want to play football or any other that sport GCIT does not offer are permitted to play on their home district's team.

 Community involvement and services

 Community

 GCIT offers several services to the public.
 Its School of Cosmetology offers salon services.
 The School of Culinary Arts offers a catering menu and takes orders for the bakery.
 The School of Transportation offers services for live work.
 The Fitness Center and pool are open for the Gloucester County residents and members.

 GCIT is also involved in community projects, including the City of Hope Walk, Style-A-Thon, Out of the Darkness Suicide Prevention Walk, Love Our Vets, and others.
 In addition, the HOSA club holds an annual blood drive for the American Red Cross.